remarkablemark/remarkablemark.github.io/_posts/2020/2020-05-22-migrate-tslint-to-eslint.md

 categories: tslint eslint lint npm
 ---

-Since [TSLint](https://palantir.github.io/tslint/) is [deprecated](https://medium.com/palantir/tslint-in-2019-1a144c2317a9), I migrated my [TypeScript](https://www.typescriptlang.org/) projects to [ESLint](https://eslint.org/).
+This post goes over how to migrate a project from [TypeScript](https://www.typescriptlang.org/) to [ESLint](https://eslint.org/) since [TSLint](https://palantir.github.io/tslint/) is [deprecated](https://medium.com/palantir/tslint-in-2019-1a144c2317a9).

 ## Prerequisites

-I expect your project to contain the files:
+The project should contain the files:

 - package.json
 - tsconfig.json